Telcoin Price Hits $0.0013 on Exchanges (TEL)

-Telcoin (TEL) traded 1.8% lower against the U.S. dollar during the 24-hour period ending at 13:00 PM Eastern on September 6th.
-One Telcoin token can currently be bought for $0.0013 or 0.00000002 BTC on popular cryptocurrency exchanges.
-Telcoin has a market capitalization of $71.24 million and $568,694.79 worth of Telcoin was traded on exchanges in the last day.
-During the last seven days, Telcoin has traded down 10.5% against the U.S. dollar.
+Telcoin (TEL) traded down 3.3% against the dollar during the 1-day period ending at 13:00 PM E.T. on September 7th.
+One Telcoin token can now be bought for approximately $0.0013 or 0.00000002 BTC on exchanges.
+Over the last seven days, Telcoin has traded down 15.6% against the dollar.
+Telcoin has a total market capitalization of $69.00 million and approximately $537,323.34 worth of Telcoin was traded on exchanges in the last 24 hours.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.